Bathalapalli-SaiRangaPavan/Project2-Microservices-Deployment-using-Docker/README.md

 - Note - Open port 9999 in the Security Group inbound rules.

-##### Step 4.3 -  Create a Dockerfile for shoes-microservice-spring-boot, build & run as a container
+##### Step 4.3 -  Create a Dockerfile for shoes-microservice-spring-boot, build the Dockerfile, and run it as a container

 ```
 cd ..